greenBene/Transactional-YCSB/README.md

 ## Supported Bindings
-While this fork includes the code of all bindings available in the YCSB at the time of forking, not all bindings are updated to support transactions yet.
-At the moment, the following bindings are updated to support transactional workloads:
+Not all bindings from the original YCSB are or can be updated to use transactions.
+Only the following bindings are currently updated and fully supported by this project:
 * [x] foundationdb-binding
 * [x] mongodb-binding
 * [x] orientdb-binding

+The code of the other bindings that were part of YCSB at the time of forking are available in the folder `./binding-archive`.

 ## Building from source